jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

 ## Oil cooler service

-- an internal leaks in the cooler could allow oil to pass into the cooling system as pressure in lub system is higher than cooling system
+- an internal leaks in the cooler could allow oil to pass into the cooling system as pressure in lubrication system is higher than cooling system
 - some oil cooler can use a termostat to regulate oil flow opening.
 - pressure test oil cooler, immerse the cooler in the warm water, and watch for air bubbles
     - one opening is blocked off, the other is connected to an adjuster air regulator